-- Details of the University's international travel insurance scheme are available on the University's website.
+- Details of the University's international travel insurance scheme are available in on the University’s website.

-- Travel insurance must be arranged with the University's brokers through Financial Services using the travel insurance application form on the University's website; under no circumstances are staff permitted to arrange travel insurance for travel on University business through other insurers.
+- Travel insurance must be arranged with the University's insurance provider, Allianz, using the travel insurance application form on the University's website; under no circumstances are staff permitted to arrange travel insurance for travel on University business through other insurers.

 - Staff are advised to arrange insurance cover well in advance of international travel on University business.

 - Standard insurance for international travel on University business is arranged by the University at no charge to the staff member's cost centre.

 - Where travel on University business requires high-cost insurance cover (i.e. for travel to ‘do not travel’ or ‘avoid non-essential travel’ areas), the portion of the premium in excess of regular insurance cover will be recharged to the cost centre concerned.